nikhil1raghav/blog/content/subscribe.md

-Won't spam and you can read previous versions [here](/newsletter).
+Won't spam and you can read previous versions [here](https://purpleterminal.substack.com/).

-In case you don't like subscribing via email, [here](https://nikhilr.substack.com/feed) is full content RSS Feed for the newsletter
+In case you don't like subscribing via email, [here](https://purpleterminal.substack.com/feed) is full content RSS Feed for the newsletter

+RSS feed for this blog [here](/index.xml)